fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/04_operators/00_introduction.md

 Long or very complex expressions should be split into multiple statements, giving each intermediate value meaningful name.
 </div>

-If multiple operators with the same precedence are used within the same statement, they are processed from left to right.

 ## overloading